huangyon20/nanoDISH/README.md

 # nanoDISH
 ## Deconvolute the RNA intermediates' structure heterogeneity from Nanopore direct RNA sequencing data.
-Nanopore direct RNA sequencing that combined with chemical probing method was used to determine the secondary strucure of long RNA.
-Using machine learning models and RNA modification information obtained from nanopore sequencing, we developed this pipeline to analyze RNA structural heterogeneity. nanoDISH consists of four parts: process the signal data, select reads by their length, obtain the modification profile of each modified reads, classify reads and calculate the SHAPE reactivaty scores.
-The modification profiles were converted into 0-1-2 bit-vectors and classified using UMAP method.
-The SHAPE reactivity scores of each group were calculated and normalized individually.
+Nanopore direct RNA sequencing that integrated with chemical probing method was used to determine the secondary strucure of long RNA.
+Chemical probing reagents, such as NAI-N3 and Aclm, preferentially modified the open RNA bases and alter the current signals, resulting in miscalled bases or correctly called bases but with current signal outliers compared with unmodified bases.
+We used machine learning models to obtain the modification status of each bases on reads from the Nanopore sequencing data and developed this pipeline to analyze RNA structural heterogeneity.
+NanoDISH consists of four parts: process the signal data, select reads by their length, obtain the modification profile of each modified reads, classify reads and calculate the reactivaty scores.
+The modification profiles were converted into 0-1-2 digital vectors and classified using Gaussian Mixture or DBSCAN method.
+The reactivity scores of each group were calculated and normalized individually.

 ![flow](docs/Figures/Flow.png)